-How long does the survey take to complete?
+How often does the survey take place?

 You have provided lots of information since we started talking to you in 2013.
 Providing us with information about your life